 Ministry/LHIN Accountability Agreement (MLAA)

 One of the ways the success of our LHIN performance is measured is through our accountability agreement with the Ministry of Health and Long-Term Care, now known as our Ministry-LHIN Accountability Agreement, or MLAA.
 The most significant change in system performance indicators in this agreement is that targets have shifted from MOHLTC-LHIN negotiated targets to provincial targets for each LHIN’s local health system.
-Embedded in our MLAA are 14 performance indicators, seven monitoring indicators, and two indicators which are under development.
+Embedded in our MLAA are 13 performance indicators, eight monitoring indicators, and two indicators which are under development.

 In the spirit of transparency and accountability, the NE LHIN posts these provincial targets and our achievements each quarter.

 For patients, improved performance by health care providers as measured by the new MLAA equates to improved access to surgeries, diagnostic imaging and home care; fewer days waiting for their next destination in the health system; and access to alternatives so the ED is not their only choice for conditions best managed in another care location.

 In the North East LHIN region, there is good news for people living in Northeastern Ontario further to the February 2019 health system performance report.
 Our three-year track to make health system improvements in targeted areas continues with performance improved in 3 of 13 MLAA indicators this past quarter.
 The following are a few highlights: